chengharv-pen/comp433_braintotext/project_files/README.md

 # COMP 433 Project Files

-WORK IN PROGRESS
+We require that the command `nvidia-smi` works, if using a NVIDIA GPU

-Clone the git repository
+1. Clone this repository

-Assuming that we are at project root, I put the dataset in ./data and put the trained model in ./project_files/cnn_transformer/trained_models/cnn_transformer_attempt1
+2. Assuming that the user is located at project root, put the Dryad dataset files in `./data`, and extract the zip files.

-This also assumes that the command `nvidia-smi` works, if using a NVIDIA GPU
+We provide a Docker container to make it easier to run the code.
 ```
 docker pull chengharvp/comp433-b2txt25-test